 Assumption

-Assuming that we want to generate from the state machine to an object oriented programming language ActLang, which is a C++-like and supports multi-threading by following func- tions and resource control as mutexes.
+Assuming that we want to generate from the state machine to an object oriented programming language ActLang, which is C++-like and supports multi-threading by following func- tions and resource control as mutexes.

 A mutex has three methods lock, unlock, and wait, which automatically unlocks the mutex and waits until it receives a signal.